 - 2 teaspoons lime zest

-In a medium bowl, whisk together the flour, lime zest, baking powder and salt.
-Mix the soy milk with the apple cider vinegar and lime juice in a measuring cup, let sit until it has curdled.
+- In a medium bowl, whisk together the flour, lime zest, baking powder and salt.
+Mix the milk with the apple cider vinegar and lime juice in a measuring cup, let sit until it has curdled.
 In large bowl, beat margarine with sugar until light and fluffy; beat in the yogurt until smooth.
-Stir the dry ingredients into margarine mixture alternately with the curdled soymilk, making 3 additions of flour mixture and 2 of soymilk mixture.
+Stir the dry ingredients into margarine mixture alternately with the curdled milk, making 3 additions of flour mixture and 2 of milk mixture.

-Bake for 75 to 85 minutes or until cake tester inserted in centre comes out clean.
+- Bake for 75 to 85 minutes or until cake tester inserted in center comes out clean.
 Let cool in pan on rack for 20 minutes.
 Transfer to a cooling rack set over parchment paper or a baking sheet.

-Lime Glaze: In small bowl, whisk together powdered sugar and milk until smooth.
-Fold in lime zest.
+- To make the lime glaze, in small bowl whisk together powdered sugar and milk until smooth.
+Fold in the lime zest.
 Pour over cool loaf and let set before cutting.